thatcorley/Re-OS/README.md

 # Re:OS

-A Re:Zero inspired WebOS - a desktop-style interface, built entirely with HTML, CSS, and JavaScript, that runs in your browser.
+A Re:Zero inspired WebOS - a desktop-style website, built entirely with HTML, CSS, and JavaScript, that runs in your browser.

 **Live Demo:** [thatcorley.github.io/Re-OS](https://thatcorley.github.io/Re-OS/)